 The expression “keep it under your hat” generally means to keep something a secret.
 There are a few theories as to the phrase’s origin, of which only one makes any real sense.
 In a mid-nineteenth century novel, William Thackeray wrote:”…a distinct universe walks about under your hat and under mine…” .
 He was referring, of course, to our minds.
 So “keep it under your hat” basically meant keep it in your head.
 You may know it, but don’t say it.

 Duke: I see you are a man of keen observation skills.
-My regular hairpiece needed to be cleaned, and its backup was nowhere to be found.
+Truth be told, my regular hairpiece needed to be cleaned, and its backup was nowhere to be found.
 So I had my man obtain this makeshift replacement.
-I was assured the animal was fed before being bludgeoned, lest you think me a barbarian.
+I assure you the animal was fed before being bludgeoned, lest you think me a barbarian.

 Butler: Not at all, sir.
 But might I suggest that you keep it under your hat.